ericmadureira/ehri-interface/README.md

 Interface for EHRI's GraphQL API.

-You can test it and access the data as long as you know the rules, so keep and eye on https://portal.ehri-project.eu/api/graphql https://portal.ehri-project.eu/api/v1
+You can test it and access the data as long as you know the rules, so keep an eye on https://portal.ehri-project.eu/api/graphql https://portal.ehri-project.eu/api/v1